4hands2cats/UnityDebugToolkitDocumentation/docs/Documentation.md

 The toolkit is in the 4Hands2Cats folder.
 In the future if we do more assets they'll install in this folder as well.

 ![alt text](../assets/AssetInFolder.png)

 # Quick start guide

 As you just seen in the demo scene, the toolkit is pretty simple to include in your project.
-You just have to drag and drop the **UDTConsole-Canvas** prefab from the prefab folder inside your scene.
+You just have to drag and drop the **UDTConsole-Standalone** prefab from the prefab folder inside your scene.
+Alternatively, use the **UDTConsole-Mobile** for your mobile project (Android/IOS).

 ![alt text](../assets/UDTCanvas.png)

 Don't forget to remove it for production builds.

 # Demo Scene Tour

-The demo scene is based on the third person template of Unity.
-We've added our debug toolkit in this scene.
+We provide three demo scenes to help you quickly explore and test the features of the toolkit in different contexts:

+1. Third-Person 3D Demo

+Based on Unity's third-person template, this scene showcases our debug toolkit in a 3D environment.
+It includes character movement, camera follow, and in-world interaction.
+To use this demo scene just press play.
+The Console and the all the other features are on the **F12** key.
+    Controls:
+    Use **WSDQ** to move the character, the mouse to control the camera, and press F12 to toggle the debug console and other tools.

 ![alt text](../assets/DemoScene.png)

+2. 2D Demo Scene

+This lightweight scene is designed to demonstrate the toolkit in a 2D context.
+It’s ideal for side-scrollers, top-down games, or any 2D project.
 To use this demo scene just press play.
 The Console and the all the other features are on the **F12** key.

+3. Mobile Demo Scene

+Tailored for touchscreen interaction, this scene demonstrates how the toolkit behaves on mobile devices.
+It includes on-screen controls and supports both portrait and landscape modes.
+To use this demo scene just press play.
+The Console and the all the other features are on the **F12** key.
+    Controls:
-To navigate in the scene use the **WSDQ** keys and the mouse to control the camera.
+    Use the on screen controller to move the character and control the camera.

+Each scene is plug-and-play ready—just open the one you need and press Play in the Unity Editor.
+You can easily customize them or use them as a starting point for your own testing environments.

 # Console

 The In-game console is the central piece of UDT.
 It controls every features of the toolkit and more.